Complete list of names in tree

 Her father Antonio Travaglione was captured in World War 2 by the British in North Africa in Benghasi in 1941.
 He was subsequently taken to the north of Scotland and Scapa Flow as a prisoner of war.
 Josie and Bill later visited the famous Italian Chapel on Lamb Holm in the Orkneys and found it very moving, where 600 Italian prisoners were detained.

-She recalls her mother was left to run the farm with granny and grandad when her father went off to war.
+She recalls her mother was left to run the farm with granny and granddad when her father went off to war.
 Strong feisty independent women were a trait that she definitely inherited.
-Her recollection of early tasks as a child include gathering acorns to feed to the family pig, turning the sundried tomatoes on outdoor trestle tables and fetching water from the well down the field for watering peppers and tomatoes.
+Her recollection of early tasks as a child include gathering acorns to feed to the family pig, turning the sun dried tomatoes on outdoor trestle tables and fetching water from the well down the field for watering peppers and tomatoes.
 They had chickens, sheep that were milked to make pecorino cheese, 2 oxen for ploughing the land and a donkey.
 A family story was that one day the donkey picked Josie up by her clothes and carried her off without dropping her and was then chased by her Aunty Mary to get her safely back.
 She recalls German planes dropping bombs on Benevento when they were down by the river doing the washing.
 She remembered gathering up flowers in small bunches to sell as a posy in the market for a few lira when the family were selling vegetables, the start of her lifelong venture with selling flowers.

 Her father Antonio as a prisoner of war was then moved to other locations in England including a camp at Wakefield Estate near Potterspury.
 The prisoners were subsequently asked to collaborate on helping with farming, and he worked on the Watkins farm first at Great Linford, then moving to Sherrington, both located near Milton Keynes.